mew-security/AdMew/CONTRIBUTING.md

-# Contributing to AdAway
+# Contributing to AdMew

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to AdAway.
+The following is a set of guidelines for contributing to AdMew.
 These are mostly guidelines, not rules.
 It will help you to understand the projet, find answers, deal with the source code and interact with maitainers.
 The project is open to any kind of contribution so feel free to share your ideas and participate to the development.